JJ-Xie/Emotion-Paraphrasing-Along-Emotion-Gradients/README.md

 5. `transition-dataset-compilation.ipynb`: Filters the mix, twitter, and combined data sets for only paraphrasing pairs that follow emotion gradients in the Emotion Transition Graph explained int he paper.

 6. `fine-tuning-models.ipynb`: Trains T5-base models from the [SimpleTransformers](https://simpletransformers.ai/) package using the compiled data sets.
+The training can be done using either the regular or limited training function.
+Regular trains the model on the larger training set and limited trrains the model on the smaller testing set.

 7. `model-prediction-generation.ipynb`: Generates predictions on evaluation sets using the trained T5 models.